MASSWILDLIFE OFFICES AND HATCHERIES ARE CLOSED TO THE PUBLIC UNTIL FURTHER NOTICE. WMAS ARE OPEN.

 Youth Hunt: April 25 (special restrictions apply)

 All dates are inclusive.
 Hunting is prohibited on Sundays.

-Fall turkey season: Hunting hours begin ½ hour before sunrise and end ½ hour after sunset.
-(Except on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.)
+- Fall turkey season: Hunting hours begin 1/2 hour before sunrise and end 1/2 hour after sunset.
+When hunting turkeys on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.

-You also need an official safety sticker on your firearm positioned so you can see it when sighting down the barrel.
+*If you're hunting turkey with a shotgun or muzzleloader, an official safety sticker must placed on the gun.
+The sticker must be visible when you are sighting down the barrel.
 For a new or replacement sticker, visit any MassWildlife office or send a self-addressed stamped envelope to:

 1 Rabbit Hill Road